 - A. Eligibility.
 To be eligible for consideration, applicants must apply during the advertised recruitment period, meet the minimum qualifications and pass any position related examinations.
 Position related examinations shall be practical and shall relate to the duties and responsibilities of the position. - B. Disqualification: The MOA retains the right to reject any applicant.
 Should the MOA reject any applicant, the reason shall be given in writing to the applicant and Association upon request.
-Applicants may be disqualified by the Director or designee for the following, but not limited to: - 1.
-Did not apply during the recruitment period; - 2.
+Applicants may be disqualified by the Director or designee for the following, but not limited to:

+- 1. Did not apply during the recruitment period; - 2.
 Does not meet the minimum qualifications for the posted position; - 3.
 Application is incomplete or inaccurate; - 4.
 Is Ineligible for hire/rehire by the MOA; - 5.
 Convicted of any crime involving moral turpitude within the last seven years; - 6.
 For positions that require driving, not meeting the minimum standards for driving convictions; - 7.
 The employee's overall evaluation within the last 12 months was not at least satisfactory; and/or - 8.
-Disciplinary action (other than an oral reprimand) within the last 12 months from date of acceptance of position. - C. Certification List: Current AMEA represented employees and legally mandated preferences shall be placed on the certification list for AMEA represented positions prior to any other eligible applicants.
-Only after AMEA represented employees and legally mandated preference applicants have been rejected by the department, will other applicants be forwarded for consideration.

-D. Notice of Results: Applicants shall be notified who are not on an eligible list for a position for which they applied.
+Disciplinary action (other than an oral reprimand) within the last 12 months from date of acceptance of position. - C. Certification List: Current AMEA represented employees and legally mandated preferences shall be placed on the initial certification list for AMEA represented positions.
+After interviewing all AMEA and legally mandated applicants additional applicants many be forwarded for consideration. - D. Notice of Results: Applicants shall be notified when they are not on an eligible list for a position for which they applied.
 Applicants on an eligibility list will be notified of their non-selection for the position.
+The MOA will, upon request, provide the AMEA applicant an explanation as to the reason they were not hired.